lakshyarao22/alexa/macOS-Quick-Start-Guide.md

    ```
    source ~/.bash_profile
    ```
-3. Now to launch the Sample App just run this command:
+3. Now to launch the sample app just run this command:
    ```
    alexac
    ```

-## Common Issues
+## Common issues

 This is a list of common issues (or got'chas) and workarounds/resolutions.
 Please, let us know what we can improve by creating a [new issue](https://github.com/alexa/avs-device-sdk/issues/new).